 Do you have bulky household items to dispose of?
 The city council's City Patrol team operates across the city and any offenders caught dumping unwanted items could face a £50 fixed penalty notice (maximum £2,500 at court).

-The city council's waste service is just one way of disposing of your bulky household items.
-Here are some suggestions for unwanted items (good condition, not broken) to be put to good use.
+The council's waste service is just one way of disposing of your bulky household items.
+Here are some suggestions where unwanted items (good condition, not broken) could be put to good use: